Bdataplanet/To_fly_or_not_to_fly/backend_hurdles.md

 ##### General Text Conversion

-The airport data required a lot of general text conversion, including: splitting, joining, regular expression substitution, and null-value conversion (to python `None` values).
+The airport data required a lot of general text conversion, including: splitting, joining, regular expression substitution, and null-value conversion (to Python `None` values).

 ##### Column Definitions

 In addition, there were issues related to column definitions that had to be resolved before the SQL database would accept the data.

-**Problem:** NumPy `NaN` values are technically `float`s, which causes Pandas to coerce otherwise-`integer` columns into `float` columns if `NaN` values are present.
+**Problem:** NumPy `NaN` values are technically `float`s, which, if present, cause Pandas to coerce otherwise-`integer` columns into `float` columns.

 **Solution:** convert such columns to Pandas `Int64Dtype`, whose `<NA>` values still count as `integer`s.